Are you wondering how to find your Google Analytics referral traffic, so you can see where that referral traffic to your site is coming from?

-In your Google Analytics reports, you can find out who recommends your site and which referral sources are the most valuable for your business.
+In your Google Analytics reports, you can find out who links to your site and which referral sources are the most valuable for your business.

-In this article, we’ll show you how to find top referral traffic sources in Google Analytics.
-Let’s start…
+In this article, we’ll go over what exactly referral traffic is, and show you how to find your top referral traffic sources in Google Analytics 4 and WordPress.

 What is Referral Traffic in Google Analytics?

-For instance, let’s see you have an article about how to make chocolate chip cookies.
-Another food blog links your article as a source on their website.
+For instance, let’s say you have an article about how to make chocolate chip cookies.
+Another food blog copies your recipe but adds a few tweaks, then links to your recipe as their source.
 Google Analytics will record visitors that arrive on your website from that link as referral traffic.

 So, why is referral traffic important?